ShaharBand/fluxly/docs/concepts.md

   - `status` → `StatusCodes` (WAITING, IN_PROGRESS, COMPLETED, FAILED)
   - `output` → `NodeOutput` (data produced by `_logic()`)
   - `error` → `NodeError` (if the execution fails)
+  - `attempt` → 1-indexed attempt number for this execution

 !!! note "Custom Execution"
     By overriding `_create_execution()` on a Node, you can use a custom subclass of `NodeExecution` that stores extra info (e.g., logs, intermediate metrics).